publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule2009.md

         (4) Chapter 13 Individual’s Debt Adjustment Cases.
 The United States trustee may appoint one or more trustees for estates being jointly administered in chapter 13 cases.

-    (d) __Potential Conflicts of Interest.
-On a showing that creditors or equity security holders of the different estates will be prejudiced by conflicts of interest of a common trustee who has been elected or appointed, the court shall order the selection of separate trustees for estates being jointly administered.__
+    (d)  __Potential Conflicts of Interest__  __.__

+     On a showing that creditors or equity security holders of the different estates will be prejudiced by conflicts of interest of a common trustee who has been elected or appointed, the court shall order the selection of separate trustees for estates being jointly administered.

+    (e)  __Separate Accounts__  __.__

-    (e) __Separate Accounts.
-The trustee or trustees of estates being jointly administered shall keep separate accounts of the property and distribution of each estate.__
+     The trustee or trustees of estates being jointly administered shall keep separate accounts of the property and distribution of each estate.

 (As amended Mar.
 30, 1987, eff.
 Aug.
 1, 1987; Apr.
 30, 1991, eff.
 Aug.
 1, 1991; Mar.
 27, 2003, eff.
 Dec.
 1, 2003.)